renatamuy/eride/README.md

 * Weird values from code, re-run :white_check_mark:
 * Creating the mosaic of tropics and subtropics area :soon:
 * Reproject the big raster 🗺️ in R grass when importing :soon:
-* Adjust code for latitude :soon:
+* Adjust code for latitudinal gradients of biodiversity by setting up a decay function from the Equator and limiting maximum values of Biodiversity :soon:

 **Draft**: [Click here](https://docs.google.com/document/d/1XA9YiusEpzN-8HhapnUwRKm7G4IbV6cg4AtUOdaiaGg/edit?usp=sharing)